PowerDMS/File-Picker-Sample-Implementations/README.md

       window.PowerDms.openAuthModal(config);
    }

-2. Implement the callback to retrieve the OIDC tokens.
+3. Implement the callback to retrieve the OIDC tokens.
 Upon successful authentication, the user will be redirected back to the `redirectUrl` with query string parameters reflecting the code and state in the form `redirectUrl?code=${code}&state=${state}`.
 You will need to make a POST request to `https://accounts.powerdms.com/oauth/token` with the following form-url encoded parameters:
       - grant_type = authorization_code
       - client_id = The client id supplied by PowerDMS
       - client_secret = The client secret supplied by PowerDMS.
 This is sensitive and should never be shared or returned to the    browser.
       - code = The authorization code passed as a query string parameter after successful authentication.
       - redirect_uri = Your redirect url.
+This must be in the list of allowed URIs for this client.

       The following is a sample HTTP request:
       ```http